• Skip to primary navigation

 • Pour the mixture into an empty ice cube tray, filling each whole ¾ full.

-• Add a dog treat to each cube.
+• Add a dog biscuit to each cube.

 • Freeze a minimum of 4 hours, until frozen solid.